 Bath towels, hand towels, washcloths (of course)

 Group these items by type and stack them on top of each other on the shelf.
-If you often have guests, you may want to have a separate upper shelf that holds a complete set.
+If you often have guests, you may want a separate upper shelf to hold a complete set.

 Extra beauty supplies